metaDAOproject/vota-protocol/design/management_design.md

-The value of the vote lock/emissions token (SBR) in USD value The amount of expected SBR emissions for the epoch being voted for The expected emissions per vote in USD value efficiency_ratio - the ratio of emission value to bribes
+The value of the vote lock/emissions token (SBR) in USD value The amount of expected SBR emissions for the epoch being voted for The expected emissions per vote in USD value efficiency_ratio - the ratio of emission value to vote buys
 ```
 The amounts with the i subscript will be stored in a map with index of the gauge address.